aegomez/js-adv-exercises-2/README.md

 20. Create a Sierpiński triangle using HTML DIV elements.
 Allow for the number of divisions to be selected through a UI.

+## NodeJS

+22. Using ASCII characters, create an animated indeterminate loading bar.

 ## Author

 Adrian Gomez